 This can all be quite daunting, expensive and technical, so when building, we will recommend “a good fit” architect, who with us, can guide you through each step of the process and give you an informed picture of the planning situation prior to starting works.
-Although we do not employ architects directly, we have several years experience in putting together the right team of professionals to see you development or reform carried out with the minimum of fuss – clearly and efficiently.
+Although we do not employ architects directly, we have several years of experience in putting together the right team of professionals to see your development or reform carried out with the minimum of fuss – clearly and efficiently.
 We work with both Spanish and British architects.

 Do not be tempted to carry out major works without licences and approval.
-Cowboy builders (often British) will often encourage this and although you may get away with any infringement in the short term, you will often be left with a mess, defective works and planning or legal difficulties which might “bite you back” when you come to sell.
+Cowboy builders will often encourage this and although you may get away with any infringement in the short term, you will often be left with a mess, defective works and planning or legal difficulties which might “bite you back” when you come to sell.

 Language, the type of existing building or land, your design required and local connections are elements to consider choosing your architect and aparejador.
 We can help here.

 We can also provide a full translation service of working documents so you are fully in the picture as to what is being build as well as costs.